rapodaca/dialect/src/manuscript.md

 To eliminate DIME and thereby streamline canonicalization, Dialect representations support a *delocalization subgraph* (DS).
 A DS is a possibly empty node-induced subgraph of a molecular graph.
 The membership of a DS is drawn from the set of atoms and bonds that participate in DIME within a given molecular graph.

 A non-empty DS must possess a *perfect matching*.
 A matching is a subgraph in which no two edges share a common node.
 Equivalently, a matching is a subgraph in which all nodes have degree one.
-A perfect matching includes all the nodes of its parent subgraph.
+A perfect matching includes all the nodes of its parent graph.
 Every atom added to a DS must therefore be part of a perfect matching over it.

 [Figure: Perfect Matching]

+Only some atoms are eligible for inclusion in a DS.
+Atoms whose `element` values are one of `C`, `N`, `O`, `P`, or `S` may be added.
+Additionally an atom having an undefined `element` value is also eligible.
+All other atoms are ineligible and must not be added to a DS.

+To support the construction of a DS, eligible atoms carry a `selected` boolean attribute.
+Setting this attribute to `true`, adds the atom to the DS.
+Otherwise, the atom is excluded from the DS.
+All ineligible atoms are excluded from the DS.

 # Syntax